izicodes/magic-eight-ball/README.md

 <h1 align="center">Magic Eight Ball Lua Project</h1>

 This is a simple Lua project that simulates a Magic Eight Ball.
 The user asks a yes-or-no question and the Magic Eight Ball responds with one of its pre-set answers.
+In this project, I am going to create a simple Magic Eight Ball using `if/elseif/else` statements and boolean expressions in the Lua programming langauge.

 ## How to Run the Program
 ### Via Cloning/Downloading
 1. Install Lua on your computer.
 You can download Lua from the official website: https://www.lua.org/download.html
 2. Clone or download the repository to your computer.
 3. Open a terminal or command prompt window and navigate to the directory where the files are located.
-4. Run the program by entering the following command: lua magic_eight_ball.lua
+4. Run the program by entering the following command: `lua magic_eight_ball.lua`
 5. The program will ask you to enter a yes-or-no question.
 Type your question and press Enter.
 6. The Magic Eight Ball will randomly choose one of its pre-set answers and display it on the screen.
 7. To exit the program, simply close the terminal or command prompt window.